Dealer86/The-Hub/README.md

-# Local-Weekend-Events
+# EventsHub
-A newsletter featuring free local weekend events
+EventHub is a place where you can track events from your preferred location.